opensafely/documentation/docs/study-def-tricks.md

     )
 ```

 However, if the number of categories is large, for instance small geographical regions like MSOAs, then it's a pain to have to write out all these by hand.
-An alternative is to create an external file containing the category levels, import this as a python dict, and pass this dict to the `return_expectations` argument.
+An alternative is to create an external file containing the category levels, import this as a python [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) (or "dict"), and pass this to the `return_expectations` argument.
 For example:

 ```py
 import pandas as pd